microsoft/TypeScript/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/microsoft/TypeScript/badge)](https://api.securityscorecards.dev/projects/github.com/microsoft/TypeScript)

 [TypeScript](https://www.typescriptlang.org/) is a language for application-scale JavaScript.
-TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
+TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, or on any OS.
 TypeScript compiles to readable, standards-based JavaScript.
 Try it out at the [playground](https://www.typescriptlang.org/play/), and stay up to date via [our blog](https://blogs.msdn.microsoft.com/typescript) and [Twitter account](https://twitter.com/typescript).

 Find others who are using TypeScript at [our community page](https://www.typescriptlang.org/community/).

 ## Installing

-For the latest stable version:
+For the latest stable version,

 ```bash
 npm install -D typescript